noscene/zMorsOnTeensy/README.md

 # zMorsOnTeensy
 zMors modular synthesizer on teensy 3.6

-this is an arduino skatch with an modular synthesizer see here how it works:
+this is an arduino sketch with an modular synthesizer see here how it works:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/jRED831GkwU/0.jpg)](https://www.youtube.com/watch?v=jRED831GkwU)